simonczerwinski/xstate-robot-project/README.md

-# Welcome to My Robot Project - By Simon Czerwinski
+# Welcome to My Robot Machine - By Simon Czerwinski

 Hello there! 👋 I'm Simon Czerwinski.
-This is my Robot project where I showcase some of my skills as a frontend developer with full-stack experience.

 ## About Me

-I'm a frontend developer based in Halmstad, Sweden.
+I'm a developer based in Halmstad, Sweden.
 My journey in web development started in the middle of my senior high school in the year 2011.
 I started my first job in January 2015.
 I've had the pleasure of working on a variety of projects that have honed my skills in both frontend and backend technologies.

 ## What You'll Find Here

 This repository serves as a small robot that takes commands from an input (e.g., F = Forward, R = Right, and L = Left).
 It can also take commands in Swedish (e.g., G = Gå (Go), H = Höger (Right), and V = Vänster (Left)).
-An example of an input in Swedish can be "GHHHVGGGVV".
+An example of an input in English can be "LFRRFFRFRFFF" Swedish can be "GHGHVGGGVVG".

 ## Technologies

 This project is built using the following technologies:

-- **Frontend**: I use HTML, CSS (Tailwind CSS), and the JavaScript library React.
+- **Frontend**: I use HTML, CSS, and the JavaScript library React.
+I also use the UI library Tailwind CSS.

-- **Styling**: Tailwind CSS 3.3.3

 - **State Management**: XState helps me manage complex UI state transitions.
 It provides a clear way to represent and handle different states in my applications.

-- **Backend**: I work with Node.js for backend development, building APIs to support my frontend applications.
+- **Test**: I use Cypress to test the frontend.

-- **Database**: MongoDB to save input history.
+- **Local storage**: Using local storage to save command inputs.

 ## Getting Started